Load Balancers in System Design

 Pros

-• Less prone to failure: Typically built on well-optimized and tested hardware platforms, with an underlying operating system that is optimized for performance and stability.
+• Built on well-optimized and tested hardware, with an underlying operating system that is optimized for performance and stability.
 This makes them less prone to failure compared to software load balancers.

-• Increased security: Increase security, as only authorized personnel can physically access the servers.
+• Increase security, as only authorized personnel can physically access the servers.

 Cons

-• Higher cost: Require a higher upfront cost for purchase and maintenance.
+• Require a higher upfront cost for purchase and maintenance.

-• Limited scalability: Struggle to scale beyond a certain number of requests because they are limited by the hardware they are installed on.
+• Struggle to scale beyond a certain number of requests because they are limited by the hardware.

-• More human resources and expertise required: Require more human resources and expertise to configure and manage, compared to software load balancers.
+• Require more human resources to configure and manage, compared to software load balancers.

 Examples of hardware load balancers